Health Information Technology

 Mission Statement

-The mission statement of the Cambridge College of Healthcare and Technology ‘s Health Information Technology program is to provide students with entry-level skills required to obtain employment in the health care field and to provide students with transferable knowledge and skills needed to improve health care outcomes within the community.
+The mission statement of the Cambridge College of Healthcare & Technology’s Health Information Technology program is to provide students with entry-level skills required to obtain employment in the health care field and to provide students with transferable knowledge and skills needed to improve healthcare outcomes within the community.

 Jumpstart Your Career in Health Information Technology With an Associate Degree from Cambridge